m-mils/Saguinus/README.md

 ---

-## ⚠️ Testing Phase Notice
+## ⚠️ Project Status

-Saguinus is currently in active development and should be considered a testing-stage product.
+Saguinus is in active pre-release development.

-Core functionality is in place, but several systems are still evolving and may behave inconsistently.
+Core document editing is functional, but export and formatting systems are still evolving.

-### Known issues (v0.1.0)

-- Editor layout may shift slightly during rendering cycles
-- Tables and code blocks are not yet visually polished
-- Newly created pages may load with a short delay
-- Differences may appear between editor view and exported preview
-- Images are currently restricted to preview rendering only
-- Font customization controls are not yet functional

 ---

-### Known Issues – v0.2.0
+## 🔧 Known Issues

-This release includes several improvements and partial fixes from v0.1.0, along with new functionality and ongoing stability work.
-Some previously identified issues have been resolved, while others remain in progress.

-#### Improvements and Fixed Issues

-* Images now supported in editorImage rendering has been extended from preview-only to include editor support.
-Consistency between editor and export is still being refined.

-* Font customization partially resolvedFont customization controls now function correctly within the editor.
-However, export support for font styling remains incomplete.

-* Reduced layout inconsistencies (partial fix)Some editor layout shifting issues observed in v0.1.0 have been improved, though edge cases may still occur under certain window conditions.
+### Editor & rendering
+- Minor layout shifts during rendering cycles
+- Window resizing inconsistencies in some cases
+- New documents may load with a short delay

+### Export system
+- Preview and PDF export may not always match exactly
+- PDF filename does not yet use custom export name
+- Export font styling is unstable (especially font size)

+### Formatting limitations
+- Links not yet implemented
+- Mathematical expressions not yet implemented
+- Strikethrough not yet implemented
+- Checkbox lists not yet implemented

+### Editing behavior
+- Code block duplication may occur when pasting
+- Inline formatting is not consistently serialized to Markdown

 ---

-#### Remaining Known Issues

-* Incorrect PDF export filenameExported PDF files still default to the in-app document name instead of the user-defined export dialog name.

-* Unstable export font stylingFont styling in exported documents is not stable.
-Font size adjustments are currently not applied consistently.

-* Code block duplication on pasteCopy-pasting code blocks may result in an additional unwanted wrapper or header being created.

-* Missing or incomplete formatting featuresThe following formatting features are not yet implemented or are only partially supported:

-  *  Links
-  * Mathematical expressions

-  * Strikethrough text

-  * Checkbox lists

-* Editor responsive layout issueThe editor may shrink when the application window is not maximized and can initialize with incorrect dimensions in some cases.

-* Inline formatting serialization issueInline formatting is not consistently converted to Markdown.
-Instead, it may be stored or rendered as rich text.
+## 🚀 Direction

+Current focus:
+- Stabilizing export consistency (Preview → PDF alignment)
+- Improving formatting system reliability
+- Expanding Markdown feature coverage

 ---

+## 🎯 Goal

+Saguinus aims to provide a clean, document-first writing experience with the flexibility and structure of Markdown underneath.